 Please note that while the CDT aims to provide students with the above visits and that each cohort's experience should be approximately the same, the risk of changes in the international environment means that the schedule may be subject to alteration.
 In such circumstances the CDT will find an alternative UK visit.

 There will also be opportunities to interact with other CDT cohorts, particularly those in the energy sphere.

 The costs of running cohort activities is met by the CDT.
-Students are expected to attend these activities.
+Attendance is compulsory barring exceptional circumstances.

-In order to translate the technical and scientific knowledge gained from the training and research programme into innovation and impact, the Nuclear Energy Futures CDT offers a suite of funded professional development activities.
-Like the cohort-building activities, professional development is an critical aspect of the CDT's mission, and students are expected to participate in each professional development activity.
+In order to translate the technical and scientific knowledge gained from the training and research programme into innovation and impact, the Nuclear Energy Futures CDT offers a suite of fully-funded professional development activities.
+Like the cohort-building activities, professional development is an critical aspect of the CDT's mission, and participation in these activities is compulsory.

 The professional development opportunities are: